fcorella/2F-crypto-authn-demo/README.md

 ## Server certificate

-The demo comes with a self-signed certificate `server-cert.pem` and its associated private key `server-key.pem`.
-If you want to avoid the browser warnings, you can replace them with a domain certificate for your chosen hostname and its private key.
+The demo comes with a self-signed certificate `server-cert.pem` and its associated private key `server-key.pem`, which you can replace with a domain certificate for your chosen hostname and its associated private key.
+If you don't replace them, the use of the self-signed certificate will cause the browser to produce a warning that the connection is not private, or an error that the site is not reachable.
+If the browser produces an error, refreshing the page will take you to the warning and you will be able to ignore the warning and proceed to the demo.

 ## Streamlined process for getting a license to US patent 9,887,989